 The legal next of kin must sign a Cremation Authorization Form.
 Once the cremation has been correctly authorized, the funeral director can obtain the cremation permit.

-In many states, there is a mandatory legal waiting period of 24 hours before the cremation can occur, but no such rule is in place in Virginia.
-That being said, it generally takes 24-48 hours to get all the legal paperwork in order and the permit to cremate authorized.
+In many states, there is a mandatory 24-hour legal waiting period before cremation, but no such rule exists in Virginia.
+That said, it generally takes 24-48 hours to get all the legal paperwork in order and to have the permit to cremate authorized.

 No casket is legally required for cremation, but a rigid combustible container must be used.
 This is generally referred to as the “cremation container” and is a reinforced cardboard box.